szjani/equcms/README.markdown

 EquCMS
 ======
-This is a Zend Framework and Doctrine 2 based MVC system, which supports CRUD operations.
+This is a Zend Framework and Doctrine 2 based CMS system, which supports CRUD operations.

 Screenshot: [http://bit.ly/fEmkdQ](http://bit.ly/fEmkdQ)